Proctor Track & Field Renovation

-The current artificial turf field (Field #1) was constructed in 2008 with funds privately raised by a generous Weston community.
-The expectation was that future maintenance would be the responsibility of the town.
-The “carpet” on synthetic turf fields has a life span from 8-10 years based on usage, maintenance, and the environment.
+Field #1 was constructed in 2008 with funds privately raised by a generous Weston community.
+The expectation was that future maintenance would be the responsibility of the Town.
+The “carpet” on synthetic turf fields has a lifespan from 8-10 years based on usage, maintenance, and the environment.
 The “infill” material underneath is expected to last twice as long.
-Our field has been used extensively and the carpet has performed well but it is at its end of life.